Why Are Your Peperomia Leaves Curling (Causes and Solutions)

 Finally, ensure they’re not placed too close to other plants where pests could spread quickly.

-This involves keeping an eye on the plant’s growth and appearance, checking for any signs of pests or diseases, and providing adequate nutrients and water.
+This entails observing the plant’s development and condition, identifying any indications of pests or diseases, and ensuring it receives sufficient nutrients and water.

 Regular maintenance, such as removing dead leaves, pruning unhealthy parts of the plant, repotting when necessary, and cleaning dust off the leaves with a damp cloth, can promote healthy growth.